 The police or security departments at the institution are required to maintain a public log of all crimes reported to them, or those of which they are made aware of.
 The log must have the last 60 days’ worth of information and each entry must contain the nature, date, time and general location of each crime and disposition of the complaint.
 Institutions are required to be able to access any information in the log that is older than 60 days within two business days of being requested.
 Crime logs must be kept for seven years.

 Along with crime and fire logs, institutions are required to keep eight years’ worth of crime statistics that occurred.
 Institutions are required to report on crimes such as murder, sexual offenses, robbery, aggravated assault, burglary, motor vehicle theft, hate crimes and arson.
-They are also required to report on any person that is referred for campus disciplinary action for liquor/drug related violations and weapon possession.
+They are also required to report on any person that is referred for campus disciplinary action for liquor/drug-related violations and weapon possession.

 In recent news, the United States Department of Education found that the Michigan State University (MSU) has repeatedly failed to meet requirements to ensure the safety and security of students and employees.
-The regulators wrote a scathing report outlining how MSU consistently underreports or has not disclosed crime statistics that would constitute as possible criminal threats to students.
+The regulators wrote a scathing report outlining how MSU consistently underreports or has not disclosed crime statistics that would constitute possible criminal threats to students.
 For example, MSU’s failure to report sex crimes.

-In 2016, MSU’s national gymnastics team doctor was accused, and ultimately charged with sexual assault particularly against female minors.
+In 2016, MSU’s national gymnastics team doctor was accused and ultimately charged with sexual assault, particularly against female minors.
 During that time, over 368 individuals came forward.

 “A female athlete told the unnamed strength and conditioning coach she had been assaulted by Nassar in 2016.
-The coach admitted in the report he had ignored his training and did not report to the MSU Police Department or the Title IX Office, instead telling an associate director of athletics.
+The coach admitted in the report he had ignored his training and did not report to the MSU Police Department or the Title IX Office, instead of telling an associate director of athletics.
 The unnamed associate athletic director was found to have failed to properly report Nassar’s sexual misconduct in 2016.
-To date, they are the most senior member of the athletic department reported to have held onto knowledge of Nassar’s abuse.
+To date, they are the most senior member of the athletic department reported to have held onto the knowledge of Nassar’s abuse.
 The Department of Education describes the reports of Nassar’s abuse over the course of two decades at MSU as an unquestionable threat to the campus community.
-The university would have been required to issue “timely warning” in the case of this ongoing threat.”
+The university would have been required to issue a “timely warning” in the case of this ongoing threat.”

 MSU could face financial penalties and other sanctions for their lack of compliance with the Clery Act.
 University officials have until mid-February to respond to federal officials about the Clery report.

 Resolver helps some of the world’s leading educational institutions to track, manage and report incidents.
-With all criminal incident data accurately tracked in one system, you can rest assured that you’re complying to Clery Act requirements and can pull the reports you need, when you need them.
+With all criminal incident data accurately tracked in one system, you can rest assured that you’re complying with Clery Act requirements and can pull the reports you need, when you need them.